jhlake/Java-project/README.md

-# This repository contains most of the java projects done during my studies in university.
+# This repository contains some of the java projects done during my early studies in university.